Dr Pamela Kea

 |Post:||Senior Lecturer In Anthropology (Anthropology, Sussex Centre for Migration Research, International Development)|

 |International:||+44 1273 877473|

-Adornment practices, Anthropology of West Africa, Asylum and FGM, childhood and youth, Feminist theory, gender, Home-making practices, Intimacy and transnational kinship relations, Migration and Mobility, Morality and personhood, Place and Identity, race and ethnicity, The aesthetics of migration, The household moral economy, The politics of domesticity, Trust and Entrustment, Visual and Material Culture, well-being
+Adornment practices, Anthropology of West Africa, Asylum and FGM, childhood and youth, Feminist theory, gender, Home-making practices, Intimacy and transnational kinship relations, Migration and Mobility, Morality and personhood, Place and Identity, race and ethnicity, The aesthetics of migration, The household moral economy, The politics of domesticity, Visual and Material Culture, well-being

 |download vCarddownload vCard to your mobile|

 Pamela is a senior lecturer in Anthropology.
 She has a BA in French literature from Smith College, an M.Sc. in Social Anthropology from UCL and a Ph.D. in Social Anthropology from the School of Oriental and African Studies, London (2001).
 After completing her doctorate, she worked as a research officer at The Gender Institute, London School of Economics and an associate tutor at The Open University, arriving at Sussex in 2003.
 She was an ESRC postdoctoral research fellow in the Department of Anthropology from 2004 to 2005.

 Senior Lecturer in Social Anthropology